dibyendumajumdar/ravi-vscode-debugger/README.md

 Installation
 ------------
 You can install the Ravi Debug extension from VSCode Marketplace - search for 'Lua and Ravi 5.3 Debugger'.
-Pre-built 64-bit binaries for Windows 10, OS X El Capitan, and Ubuntu 16.04 are included in the installation - note that these do not have JIT enabled.
+Pre-built 64-bit binaries for Windows 10, OS X Mojave, and Ubuntu 18.04 are included in the installation - note that these do not have JIT enabled.

 Issues and Limitations